kube-burner/kube-burner/README.md

 INFO[2020-08-11 12:37:30] 🔥 Starting kube-burner
 kube-burner is a tool that aims to stress a kubernetes cluster.

-It not only provides some similar features as other tools like cluster-loader, but also adds other features subh as simplified simplified usage, metrics collection and indexing capabilities
+It doesn’t only provide similar features as other tools like cluster-loader, but also adds other features such as simplified simplified usage, metrics collection and indexing capabilities

 Usage:
   kube-burner [command]